ecompositor/oh-my-zsh/README.md

 Sounds boring.
 Let's try again.

+# This fork of oh-my-zsh is customized for the tool set on the active project i am working on.
+## If you are on my Team you are at the right place if not work with the  robbyrullel/oh-my-zsh

 __Oh My Zsh will not make you a 10x developer...but you may feel like one.__

 Once installed, your terminal shell will become the talk of the town _or your money back!_ With each keystroke in your command prompt, you'll take advantage of the hundreds of powerful plugins and beautiful themes.
 Strangers will come up to you in cafés and ask you, _"that is amazing! are you some sort of genius?"_